 2022: Judge - Chetwynd International Chainsaw Carving Competition.

 2022: LIFE POD - EXECUTIVE - Castlegar B.C Sculpture exhibition.

 2021: LOST 2 - Sculpture Commission - Calgary Alberta.

-2021: awarded Honorary Associate of Art degree - Northern Lights College
+2021: Awarded Honorary Associate of Arts degree - Northern Lights College

 2021 : UNCERTAINTY - public art sculpture.
 University Of British Columbia, Prince George, Botanical Garden.

 2020: November.
 You are not alone.
 Group exhibit.